-Make the Maximum Contributions Every Year.
 When your self-directed IRA balance is relatively small, it’s vital that you make the maximum contributions to your account each and every year.
-If you fail to make the maximum contribution in any given tax year (the contribution limit for the 2021 filing period is $6,000, with an additional $1,000 allowed for taxpayers age 50 and over), you won’t be able to make up for that lost opportunity in later years.
-Once the chance to make the maximum deposit has passed, it’s gone forever.
+If you fail to make the maximum contribution in any given tax year (the contribution limit for the 2023 filing period is $6,500, with an additional $1,000 allowed for taxpayers ages 50 and over), you won’t be able to make up for that lost opportunity in later years.
+If you can maximize your contribution every year, it will help your nest egg grow that much faster.

-Consider Maintaining Two Accounts.
 It’s a common misconception, but taxpayers are not limited to having a single IRA.
-In fact, it can be good practice to maintain both a traditional self-directed IRA as well as a Roth self-directed IRA, and then decide where to make your deposits each year based on the tax deduction advantages you might be able to get from contributing to the traditional account.
-The key is to deposit the maximum each year, regardless of the self-directed IRA you choose.
-And remember that it’s always possible to convert a traditional self-directed IRA to a Roth account whenever you decide that you only want or need a single account.
+In fact, it can be good practice to maintain both a traditional self-directed IRA (which grows tax deferred) as well as a Roth (which grows tax free), and then decide where to make your deposits each year based on the tax deduction advantages you might be able to get from contributing to the traditional account.
+The key is to deposit the maximum each year, regardless of the self-directed IRA you choose, and remember that it’s always possible to convert a traditional self-directed IRA to a Roth account whenever you decide that you only want or need a single account.